2022 Lavonia Renaissance Fair Recap

 This year, I wanted to focus on upgrades.
 I upgraded some business stuff, my costume, my mannequin costumes, my displays, and my products—so that’s basically everything?

 I was also sadly forced to upgrade my canopy because prior to Lavonia, I attended what I’m guessing will probably be a one-off fair in South Carolina.
 That fair was in March, about 6 weeks before Lavonia happened in May, and it fell victim to some pretty brutal winter weather that overstayed its welcome, including biting cold and excessive winds.
 I was unfortunately ill-prepared and right as the fair began, the winds picked up and ripped my canopy frame apart.
-Now, I don’t think my canopy—or any canopy—would have been strong enough to withstand these winds even if I did have enough weight on each leg (which I didn’t) because we’re talking sustained winds that were probably at least 10-20mph with gusts up to I think 40+mph ALL DAY.
+Now, I don’t think my canopy—or any canopy—would have been strong enough to withstand these winds.
+Even if I did have enough weight on each leg (which I didn’t), we’re talking sustained winds that were probably at least 10-20mph with gusts up to I think 40+mph ALL DAY.
 THE WHOLE DAY.

 I had to leave early, about 2pm, because I was so thoroughly frozen solid and shivering so bad that I was starting to get sick.
+Thankfully I wasn’t the only one, as several other vendors had already left due to the cold, wind, and lost canopies as well.

 When searching for canopies, I have now learned that it’s ideal to find something that is commercial grade, not consumer grade or whatever the alternative is called, because that will be significantly stronger and also better made assembly-wise.
-I also learned that, when information is lacking, it’s important to be prepared for any eventuality, like being in a literal wind tunnel.
+I also learned that, when information on an event is lacking, it’s important to be prepared for any eventuality, like being in a literal wind tunnel.
 0/10 do not recommend.
 At least I made back more than enough to cover my quite expensive booth fee, gas to get there, and the cost to replace my canopy, plus enough to stop at the local ramen place afterwards to warm up.

 Now then, let’s talk about the upgrades I actually intended to make.